 Connectivity to on-premise data sources is not yet supported by Azure Data Factory Mapping Data Flows.
 The first Copy Activity uses integration run times to connect to local SQL servers instead of Spark clusters.

 Conversely, Spark clusters are supported by Databricks.
 It can therefore manage large data more effectively than Azure Data Factory.
 It also facilitates easy connections to different on-premises data sources.

 Businesses continuously anticipate the growing demands of Big Data Analytics to harness new opportunities.
 With rising Cloud applications, organizations are often in a dilemma while choosing Azure Data Factory and Databricks.
 If an enterprise wants to experience a no-code ETL Pipeline for Data Integration, ADF is better.
 On the other hand, Databricks provides a Unified Analytics platform to integrate various ecosystems for BI reporting, Data Science, and Machine Learning.

 In this article, you have learned about the comparative understanding of Azure Data Factory vs Databricks.
 This article also provided information on Azure Data Factory, Databricks, and their benefits.

-Hevo Data with its strong integration with 100+ Data Sources (including 40+ Free Sources) allows you to not only export data from your desired data sources & load it to the destination of your choice but also transform & enrich your data to make it analysis-ready.
-Hevo also allows integrating data from non-native sources using Hevo’s in-built Webhooks Connector.
-You can then focus on your key business needs and perform insightful analysis using BI tools.
+Hevo is the only real-time ELT No-code Data Pipeline platform that cost-effectively automates data pipelines that are flexible to your needs.
+With 150+ Data Sources (including 40+ Free Sources) allows you to not only export data from your desired data sources & load it to the destination of your choice but also transform & enrich your data to make it analysis-ready.

 Share with us your experience of learning about Azure Data Factory vs Databricks.
 Let us know in the comments section below!